Mimicry

 Example

-A site sells tickets for concerts, plays, and events, and it does not visually resemble the official website of the venue or theater.
-The page description might say, for example, “Official theater tickets”, “Exclusive seats in the concert hall”, “Tickets from the organizer”.
+A website is selling concert, theater, and event tickets but doesn't look like the official site of a venue.
+The page description may include phrasing like, "Official theater tickets", "Exclusive seats in the concert hall", and "Tickets from the organizer".

-To avoid being classified as a violating site, the description should be revised, for example, to “Concierge ticket sales service”.
-The user will see the site name in the search results and can decide whether to visit it.
+To prevent your site from getting flagged, revise the description: for example, "Concierge service for ticket sales".
+The user will see the site name in search results and decide whether they want to visit it.

 • Domain name.